The World Heritage Site and the criteria for inclusion in the "WORLD HERITAGE LIST"

 [ubermenu config_id = ”main” menu = ”547 ″]

 More and more frequently we hear about sites considered World Heritage sites when included in the World Heritage List dell 'UNESCO (UNESCO World Heritage).
 But what exactly does it mean that a site is considered a World Heritage Site?
-To understand this we must start from Paris World Heritage Convention of 1972 " CONVENTION CONCERNING THE WORLDWIDE PROTECTION OF CULTURAL AND NATURAL HERITAGE ”.
+To understand this we must start from Paris World Heritage Convention of 1972 " AGREEMENT CONCERNING THE WORLDWIDE PROTECTION OF CULTURAL AND NATURAL HERITAGE ".
 The Convention provides the definitions of the Cultural and Natural Heritage.
 Cultural heritage is defined as monuments or exceptional ensembles historically, artistically or scientifically.
 Natural sites are physical or biological formations that have extraordinary aesthetic or scientific value.
 The mixed sites, the result of the combined action of nature and man, preserve the memory of traditional ways of life and represent the link between nature and culture.
-180 States have adhered to the Convention (31/03/2005), which by joining, undertake to protect the sites of their territory that fall within one of the two definitions.
+180 States have adhered to the Convention (31/03/2005), which by joining, undertake to protect the sites in their territory that fall within one of the two definitions.
 To some of them, those of particular value, Unesco recognizes the title of World Heritage, making their protection a shared responsibility among all the members of the international community.
 The Convention, among other things, has established an international committee based in Paris at UNESCO, which supervises the application of the Convention by the signatories and decides the inclusion of new sites on the List.

 La World Heritage List includes (data updated with the 41 session of the Unesco Committee in Krakow in July 2017) 1073 sites of which 832 cultural, 206 natural sites e 35 mixed sites divided into 167 member countries.